 4.3.31.1 Definition

 This IOC represents a performance metric production job.
 It can be name-contained by SubNetwork, ManagedElement, or ManagedFunction.
+This IOC can be name-contained by NetworkSliceSubnet also, which can be used to present a performance metric production job for KPI associated to NetworkSliceSubnet IOC.

 To activate the production of the specified performance metrics, a MnS consumer needs to create a PerfMetricJob instance on the MnS producer.
 For ultimate deactivation of metric production, the MnS consumer should delete the job to free up resources on the MnS producer.